 Council wishes to consider commercial property investments on a case by case basis and the council's commercial property strategy is the appropriate investment tool to guide the council's decision making.
 There are likely to be property investment opportunities arising over the 10 year planning period that Council may consider and, in particular, this relates to commercial investment associated with existing land holdings in Rolleston (adjacent to Rolleston HQ site and in the town centre).

-Budget Timing Funding Plan Comment \$30.0 M From 2021- 2026 The capital cost would be debt funded.
-The cost of the interest on the debt and the debt repayments would be repaid by rent payments from leases It is noted that any investment proposals will be subject to a comprehensive business case and approval by Council.
+Budget Timing Funding Plan Comment \$30.0 M From 2021-2026 It is noted that any investment proposals will be subject to a comprehensive business